JoshuaOhYQ/ETC2073/docs/Python/Control_Flow.md

 ## If __name__ == "__main__"
 This Python idiom checks if a script is being run directly (rather than imported as a module).
 This also prevents the code from running when the file is imported as a module, while allowing it to run when executed directly.
-In simple words, sometimes we want the functionality of a program without executing the main body of code, for example a python library (math module).
+In simple words, **sometimes we want the functionality of a program without executing the main body of code**, for example a python library (math module).

 !!! tip "Key Points"